Native looping

 Why it exists

-That worked, but two failure modes kept surfacing.
+ralph-loop plugin handled this, but two failure modes kept surfacing: re-entry conflicts

-Native looping fixes both.
-Iteration runs internal to the command (no stop hook), state is
+Native looping replaces it.
+Iteration runs internal to the command, state is per-loop in

-per-loop in .synthex/loops/<loop-id>.json (concurrent loops just have different IDs), and
+.synthex/loops/<loop-id>.json (concurrent loops just have different IDs), and the

 How it works